Toledo Rockets

 The Toledo Rockets are the intercollegiate athletic teams that represent the University of Toledo.
 The Rockets compete at the National Collegiate Athletic Association (NCAA) Division I level as a member of the Mid-American Conference (MAC).
 The school's colors are midnight blue and gold.

 Toledo's principal rivals are the Falcons of Bowling Green State University.
 The two teams play for a trophy each year known as the Peace Pipe, a prize that originated in basketball but progressed to football in 1980.
 This rivalry is sometimes known as "The Battle for I-75" because the cities of Toledo and Bowling Green are located just off Interstate 75 and only 20 miles separate the two campuses.

-Teams

-A member of the West Division of the Mid-American Conference, Toledo sponsors teams in six men's and ten women's NCAA sanctioned sports.

-The Guardian reported in 2022 that Toledo women’s soccer coach Brad Evans was allowed to resign in 2015 from his position leading the women’s soccer program at the university, while the university was aware of an allegation of sexual assault by him which the university stopped investigating upon his resignation.
-The newspaper asserted that lack of transparency and failure by the university and by the US Center for SafeSport (which also received a report) to complete investigations into the sexual assault allegation allowed Evans to continue to coach girls and young women for years.
-Former University of Toledo assistant coach Candice Fabry had reported an alleged sexual assault by Evans to SafeSport, but SafeSport reportedly did not investigate him at the time.

 Origin of nickname

 The sports teams of Toledo University were originally referenced as the Blue and Gold, Munies (for municipal university), and Dwyer's Boys (after head football coach James Dwyer) prior to 1923.

 In a 1923 football match with favored Carnegie Tech, reporters from Pittsburgh learned that Toledo did not have a nickname.
 They pressed James E. Neal, a staff writer for The Campus Collegian in the press box, to come up with a nickname for his school's team.
 William B. Hook, a substitute guard for Toledo, grabbed a Carnegie fumble and ran 99 yards for a touchdown.
 While Toledo suffered a 32–12 loss, Neal labeled the team "Skyrockets" for their efforts against the favored team.
 Sportswriters noted that Hook looked more like a rocket than a skyrocket on his fumble return, as Carnegie Tech players failed to tackle him.
 Some stories began to reference the name "Rockets" with quotation marks.
 One week later, quotation marks were dropped and Toledo's nickname became the Rockets.